 In order to create and publish MAGIC in Annals of Internal Medicine, Dr. Chopra and colleagues conducted systematic reviews of the literature and compiled available evidence.
 “We created numerous clinical scenarios to rate the appropriateness of insertion, maintenance, and care of PICCs as compared with other peripheral and CVADs,” says Dr. Chopra.
 “Our purpose wasn’t to reach consensus.
 Instead, we wanted to evaluate why disagreements occurred so that we could minimize misunderstandings when rating each scenario.”

 The research team examined the use of several devices, including PICCs, ultrasound-guided peripheral intravenous catheters, midline, peripheral intravenous catheters, non-tunneled CVCs, tunneled CVCs, and ports.
-After reviewing of 665 scenarios, 38% were rated as appropriate, 19% were deemed neutral or uncertain, and 43% were rates as inappropriate.
+After reviewing of 665 scenarios, 38% were rated as appropriate, 19% were deemed neutral or uncertain, and 43% were rated as inappropriate.

 For peripherally compatible infusions, PICC use was rated as inappropriate when the proposed duration of use was 5 days or less.
 Although appropriate when more than 6 days of use were anticipated, midline catheters and ultrasound-guided peripheral intravenous catheters were preferred to PICCs for use between 6 and 14 days.
-Among critically-ill patients, non-tunneled CVCs were preferred over PICCs when 14 or fewer days of use were likely.
+Among critically ill patients, non-tunneled CVCs were preferred over PICCs when 14 or fewer days of use were likely.
 In patients with cancer, PICCs were rated as appropriate for irritant or vesicant infusion, regardless of duration.

 A Top Priority